lbab/donationPaypal/README.md

 Authors and Contributors
 ------------------------
-Donation Paypal for Prestashop is developed by LBAB ( http://www.lbab.fr).
+Donation Paypal for Prestashop is developed by [Web Agency LBAB] (//www.lbab.fr).
 Please help us to improve it by reporting bugs and suggestions to contact@lbab.fr.

 Support or Contact